openstack/python-openstackclient/doc/source/command-objects/port.rst

     Desired key which should be removed from binding-profile (repeat option to unset multiple binding:profile data)

+.. option:: --security-group <security-group>

+    Security group which should be removed from this port (name or ID) (repeat option to unset multiple security groups)

 .. _port_unset-port:
 .. describe:: <port>